"We're about to buy an AI tool for eligibility determinations. We need independent evidence it works before we sign."

 Why it matters

 Demos and self-reported benchmarks show potential but they rarely predict real-world impact.
-TrialAI helps you measure what AI tools actually do in your workflows so you can scale what works, fix what doesn't, and walk away from what shouldn't be deployed at all.
+Wherever you are in the process, TrialAI helps you answer: does this tool actually improve outcomes for the people you serve?
+We measure what AI tools do in your workflows so you can scale what works, fix what doesn't, and walk away from what shouldn't be deployed at all.

 What we do